Contents

 - Describe the relationship of the causes to ISM deficiencies where applicable

-- Recommend controls and lessons learned that will effectively prevent recurrence
+- Recommend corrective actions and lessons learned that will effectively prevent recurrence

-- Line-management ownership of the investigation will be demonstrated by line management’s signatory concurrence on the report and approval in CHESS.
+- Line-management ownership of the investigation will be demonstrated by their concurrence on the report and approval in CHESS.

-- Line management will review the report for factual accuracy.
+- Line management, employee, and other designees will review the report for factual accuracy.

 - If line management or investigation team members are unable to concur on an analysis or a report, differences in opinion will be documented by including a written statement of the minority opinion in the Conclusions section of the report.
 Documentation in support of the minority opinion can be uploaded as an attached file to the report.

-- The relevant division director will receive a copy of the report.
+- The relevant division director and other designees will receive a copy of the report.

 - Copies of and access to the online CHESS version of the report will be given to Laboratory and line management who either have a vested interest in the investigation or have requested the information.